Linear Attention Sequence Parallelism: Discussion

 \section{Discussion}

 Linear-complexity sequence modeling methods are emerging as important alternatives to traditional transformers (using Softmax attention) for next-generation foundational models due to their significantly faster training and inference times, coupled with performance that rivals conventional approaches.
 Recently, the AI community has seen a rapid development of novel linear-complexity models, gaining considerable interest.
 Examples include linear attention models such as TransNormerLLM, state space models (SSM) like Mamba and Jamba, and linear RNN models including RWKV, HGRN, and Griffin.
 We contend that the LASP design can be seamlessly integrated into most linear-complexity models.
-To underscore LASP's generalization, we use a generalized form of linear attention in Appendix~\ref{app:discussion}~\citep{qin2024unlocking}, demonstrating that the majority of linear-complexity models can be accommodated within this broad framework.
+To underscore LASP's generalization, we use a generalized form of linear attention in Appendix~\ref{app:discussion}~\citep{qin2024unlocking}, demonstrating that other linear-complexity models can also be accommodated within this the LASP framework.

+{Moreover, it is important to explore the compatibility of linear attention and LASP with the widely adopted softmax attention.
+Each of these mechanisms has distinct advantages in different scenarios.
+Softmax attention is highly effective for modeling short sequences with strong performance but suffers from quadratic complexity concerning sequence length, which limits its scalability to long-context tasks.
+On the other hand, linear attention and similar linear sequence modeling methods provide significantly better efficiency for long sequences but tend to be less effective in capturing complex dependencies.
+A practical solution to harness the benefits of both is a hybrid architecture that alternates softmax attention and linear attention layers within Transformer models.
+This strategy has already been implemented in large-scale commercial models such as Minimax-01 \citep{li2025minimax} and Tencent Hunyuan Turbo-S \citep{Hunyuan}, as well as in smaller hybrid models like Samba \citep{ren2024samba}, Jamba \citep{lieber2024jamba}, and GatedDeltaNet \citep{yang2024gated}.}